Memorial Athletic and Convocation Center: Athletics

 The arena has been the site of conference and NCAA events as well.
 During the 1960s, the MAC Center, then known as Memorial Gym, hosted the NCAA Wrestling Team Championship on two occasions.
 The 1963 tournament, won by the Oklahoma Sooners, was held over three days with a total attendance of over 16,000.
 The championship returned to Kent in 1967 and drew over 26,000 fans over three days, and was won by the Michigan State Spartans.
 The building has been a host arena for games in two NCAA Division I men's basketball tournaments.
 In the 1966 tournament, Memorial Gym was a host arena for two Mid-East regional quarterfinal games.
 The Dayton Flyers defeated the Miami Redskins 58–51 and the Western Kentucky Hilltoppers defeated the Loyola Ramblers 105–86.
 Two years later, Memorial Gym was again the site for two NCAA Mid-East regional quarterfinal games: the Marquette Golden Eagles narrowly beat the Bowling Green Falcons 72–71 and the East Tennessee State Buccaneers defeated the Florida State Seminoles 79–69 as part of the 1968 tournament.
 The MAC Center is also a regular site for Mid-American Conference events such as the women's gymnastics and men's wrestling championships.
-The inaugural Mid-American Conference Gymnastics Championships meet was held at the MAC Center in 1981 and the facility has hosted the meet five times through 2018.
-In 2008, the MAC Center was the site of both the wrestling and women's gymnastics championship meets.
-The MAC Wrestling Tournament returned to the MAC Center in 2014 while the MAC Gymnastics Championship was held at the arena in March 2015.
+The inaugural Mid-American Conference Gymnastics Championships meet was held at the MAC Center in 1981 and the facility has hosted the meet six times through 2023.